japiirainen/jp-bet/README.md

 ## Frontend

--   [ x] referer not working properly when signin in sometimes
+-   [x] referer not working properly when signin in sometimes
+-   [x] maybe toast when logged out

--   [ x] Render bets from user in account/betslist
+-   [x] Render bets from user in account/betslist

 -   [ ] private route doesn't work when writing url for some reason, says tokens are null

--   [ ] maybe toast when logged out